 Each spring and fall, the Graduate School of Arts and Science offers the opportunity to apply for various fellowships and awards designed to reward exceptional students who are actively engaged in thesis research or dissertation writing.
 A list of current GSAS Fellowships and Awards appears below.
 Please see here for award descriptions and details of application.
 Contact Tara Hardy with further questions.

-Other NYU/External Fellowships and Awards
+Other NYU/External Fellowships, Awards, and Resources

-Information about global awards that require endorsement from NYU can be found here.
+Global awards that require endorsement from NYU

-The Modern Language Association posts a list of external fellowships and grants on their website.
+Modern Language Association external fellowships and grants